Theoretical Proposal of a Digital Closed-Loop Thermal Atomic-Beam Interferometer for High-Bandwidth, Wide-Dynamic-Range, and Simultaneous Absolute Acceleration-Rotation Sensing: Abstract

 \section{Abstract}

-We present a theoretical proposal and simulation study of a digital closed-loop thermal atomic-beam interferometer offering high bandwidth, wide dynamic range, and simultaneous absolute acceleration and rotation sensing, suitable for inertial navigation applications.
-The scheme synchronizes phase biasing with momentum-kick reversal through the atomic transit time of the interferometer, extracting four interferometric phases to suppress Raman beam path-length errors, while two-photon detuning feedback maintains a pseudo-inertial frame and eliminates cross-coupling.
-In simulations with a \SI{170}{\degreeCelsius} $^{85}$Rb beam and an interferometer arm length of 100~mm, the approach achieves sensitivities of \SI{3}{\micro m / s^2 / \sqrt{Hz}} (velocity random walk) and \SI{15}{\micro deg / \sqrt{h}} (angular random walk), surpassing state-of-the-art inertial sensors.
+We present a theoretical proposal and simulation study of a digital closed-loop thermal atomic-beam interferometer for inertial navigation applications.
+The scheme synchronizes phase biasing with momentum-kick reversal through the atomic transit time, extracting four interferometric phases to suppress Raman beam path-length errors, while two-photon detuning feedback maintains a pseudo-inertial frame and eliminates cross-coupling.
+The interferometer enables simultaneous measurements of acceleration and rotation based on an absolute, atom-interferometric reference, with high bandwidth and a wide dynamic range.
+Numerical simulations verify that acceleration and angular velocity can be measured simultaneously and independently in real time without cross-coupling, demonstrating the absolute, decoupled nature of the proposed measurement scheme.
+We further evaluate the noise-limited performance of the sensor and obtain sensitivities of \SI{3}{\micro m / s^2 / \sqrt{Hz}} (velocity random walk) and \SI{15}{\micro deg / \sqrt{h}} (angular random walk) for a \SI{170}{\degreeCelsius} $^{85}$Rb beam and an interferometer arm length of 100~mm, surpassing the performance of sensors currently used in state-of-the-art inertial navigation systems.